architect/arc.codes/src/views/docs/en/guides/tutorials/developing-with-cloud-functions.md

 ### 404 handling

+Now, let's set up 404 handling inside of our hello world app.
 404s are handled by `/src/http/get-index`.
 You can intercept the requests and show an error page:

 ```javascript
 // Route handles 404s